bOmbuki/Load-Demand-Estimation-and-Generation-Sizing-through-Xendee-API/README.md

 - plot_creator.py has a function that is called to create the load curves for each proposed microgrid site.
 ##### api_Optimization
-- This section of code is a takes the merged times series data, location data, solar irradiance data from NASA or NREL, and the cost of various generation technologies (batteries, generators and solar arrays), communicates to the Xendee servers through and API and thereby facilitating batch asset and generation sizing optimization.
+- This section of code is a takes the merged times series data, location data, solar irradiance data from NASA or NREL, and the cost of various generation technologies (batteries, generators and solar arrays), communicates to the Xendee servers through and API and thereby facilitating batch asset selection and generation sizing optimization.
 ##### main.py
 - This is used to run all the scripts sequentially.